 Other entropy functionals lead to nonlinear diffusion equations.
 For example, generalized entropies of the form

-for a one-dimensional function $g(s)$, give rise to nonlinear diffusions of the type $\frac{\partial \alpha_t}{\partial t} = \Delta(\tilde{g}(\alpha_t))$, where $\tilde{g}$ is defined by the relation $s g'(s) = \tilde{g}'(s)$.
-For instance, $g(s) = s \log(s)$ corresponds to Theorem~\ref{thm:jko-heat}, while $g(s) = s^{p-1}/(p-1)$ with $p > 1$ yields the porous medium (slow diffusion) equation~\cite{otto2001geometry}.
+for a one-dimensional function $g(s)$, give rise to nonlinear diffusions of the type $\frac{\partial \alpha_t}{\partial t} = \Delta(\tilde{g}(\alpha_t))$, where $\tilde{g}$ is defined, up to an additive constant, by $\tilde{g}'(s)=s g''(s)$.
+For instance, $g(s) = s \log(s)$ corresponds to Theorem~\ref{thm:jko-heat}, while $g(s) = s^p/(p-1)$ with $p > 1$ yields the porous medium (slow diffusion) equation~\cite{otto2001geometry}.
 This interpretation of diffusion as a Wasserstein gradient flow is crucial for analyzing long-time behavior and convergence to stationary equilibria.
-A celebrated and non-trivial theorem by McCann~\cite{mccann1997convexity} states that a functional of the form~\eqref{eq:gen-entropies}, with $g : \RR^+ \to \RR$, is geodesically convex on $\Pp(\RR^d)$ provided that $g(0)=0$, $g$ is convex, increasing, super-linear, and the map $s \mapsto g(s^{-d}) s^d$ is convex and decreasing.
+A celebrated and non-trivial theorem by McCann~\cite{mccann1997convexity} gives geodesic convexity for functionals of the form~\eqref{eq:gen-entropies}, with $g : \RR^+ \to \RR$, under the usual displacement-convexity conditions: $g(0)=0$, $g$ is convex and superlinear, and the map $s \mapsto g(s^{-d}) s^d$ is convex and decreasing.
 In particular, if $(\alpha_t)_{t\in[0,1]}$ is a Benamou--Brenier geodesic solving~\eqref{eq:benamou-brenier}, then the function $t \mapsto f(\alpha_t)$ is convex.
-This ensures, under mild conditions, global convergence with linear rate to an equilibrium of the PDE~\eqref{eq:wassflow-pde}.
+This convexity is a key ingredient in convergence analyses for the PDE~\eqref{eq:wassflow-pde}; quantitative or linear rates require stronger assumptions, such as suitable confinement or functional inequalities.
 Examples of such $g$ include $g(s)=s^q$ for $q>1$ and the Shannon entropy $g(s)=s \log(s)$.
-These convexity arguments can be extended to handle mild non-convexity and have been applied in machine learning to study the convergence to equilibrium of noisy gradient descent~\cite{mei2018meanfield,hu2022global}, which is often used as a heuristic to understand the behavior of stochastic gradient descent in training.
+These convexity arguments can be extended to handle mild non-convexity and have been applied in machine learning to study the convergence to equilibrium of noisy gradient descent~\cite{mei2018meanfield,zhang2022meanfield}, which is often used as a heuristic to understand the behavior of stochastic gradient descent in training.